Back to app home

 The provider organisation decides what participant/client information is entered and why, while AlliedSpace processes that information to provide, secure, support, and improve the software.

 Provider organisations remain responsible for having authority or consent to enter participant information into AlliedSpace.
-Commercial agreements can finalise the legal role wording for a specific provider relationship.
+A signed commercial agreement or order form controls where it states different processing, billing, or support terms.

 Processing purpose